Censseo/cqengine/README.md

 **STEP 4: Run some queries**

-Note: add import statement to your class: _`import static com.googlecode.cqengine.query.QueryFactory.*`_
+Note: add import statement to your class: _`import static network.rhizome.cqengine.query.QueryFactory.*`_

 * *Example 1: Find cars whose name ends with 'vic' or whose id is less than 2*